llvm/llvm-foundation-www/content/docs/infrastructure-wg.md

   infrastructure look like?
 * Identify the need for addons for Github the community is missing right now (e.g. subscribing to labels on Github Issues).
-* Come to a decision on using Phabricator vs. GitHub Pull Requests for code reviews, then implement the change.
+* Help the community come to a decision on using Phabricator vs. GitHub Pull Requests for code reviews, then implement the change.
 * Create a roadmap for the handover of the existing infrastructure to a contractor.
-Components ready for immediate takeover:
+We need to review each one and decide if it makes sense to take them over as they are, drop them, or replace them with something else.
+  A list of services where the respective maintainer would like to hand over the maintainance work to the LLVM foundation:
   * Phabricator (in case we stay with it)
   * Pre-merge testing
   * Buildbot workers